Restoring Louisiana's Broken Ecosystems

-A special NWF program is helping to restore Gulf Coast marshes and woodlands damaged by the 2005 hurricanes
+A special NWF program helped restore Gulf Coast marshes and woodlands damaged by the 2005 hurricanes

 LOUISIANA RESIDENT Mike Dever spent much of his childhood in the 1970s exploring Sam Houston Jones State Park on the banks of the Calcasieu River in the western part of the state, and his two sons in more recent years often walked and rode bicycles there.